Simultaneous confidence intervals for the population cell means, for two-by-two factorial data, that utilize uncertain prior information

-where $\lambda$ is a specified nonnegative number and ${\cal H}$ is the unit step function defined by ${\cal H}(x) = 0$ for $x < 0$ and ${\cal H}(x) = 1$ for $x \ge 0$.
+is minimized, where $\lambda$ is a specified nonnegative tuning parameter.
 The larger the value of $\lambda$, the smaller the relative weight given to minimizing $e(\gamma;s)$ for $\gamma=0$, as opposed to minimizing $e(\gamma;s)$ for other values of $\gamma$.
-The idea of minimizing a weighted average expected length of a confidence interval, subject to a coverage probability constraint, is due to Pratt [19].
-The particular weight function \eqref{mixed_wt_fn} was first used in related contexts by Farchione and Kabaila [3] and Kabaila and Giri [4].

-The following theorem provides computationally convenient expressions for the coverage probability and scaled expected length of $J(b, s)$.
+The tuning parameter $\lambda$ and the functions $b$ and $s$ are chosen by the statistician prior to looking at the data.